 The best inflatable kayak Australia has makes those day trips or weekends away so much more enjoyable!
 Whether you’re a family, a couple or a group of mates, it just adds a whole other element to your trip being able to get out and paddle on the water.

 Sure many places hire out kayaks these days – but those fees soon add up.
-If you have one of the best inflatable kayaks Australia has, you can go paddling whenever you like without being concerned about having money to hire one or being sure to return it in the allocated time frame.
+However, if you have one of the best inflatable kayaks Australia has, you can go paddling whenever you like without being concerned about having money to hire one or being sure to return it in the allocated time frame.

 But why look at an inflatable kayak for sale?
 Why not just go all out and buy a hard shell kayak?
 Well, we feel like we are pretty qualified to answer this question – because we had a hard shell kayak for years!
 While we loved our hardshell kayak – it was such a nightmare to load up and it wasn’t possible to take it everywhere – like where weight or space was an issue.
+But if you’ve really got your heart set on a hard shell kayak, you can read our guide to choosing one here.

 Since we sold our hard shell kayak and now have a super portable inflatable kayak, we get so much more use out of it.
-We even recently took it over to Great Keppel Island with us – can you imagine doing that with a hardshell kayak?
-While you certainly were permitted too – imagine lugging it on and off the boat!!!
+We even took it over to Great Keppel Island with us – can you imagine doing that with a hardshell kayak?
+While you certainly were permitted to – imagine lugging it on and off the boat!!!

-So if you want to buy a kayak and wondering are inflatable kayaks worth it – then this guide is certainly for you.
+So if you want to buy a kayak and wonder are inflatable kayaks worth it – then this guide is certainly for you.
 In this best inflatable kayaks 2021 guide, I take you through all the things you need to think about so you purchase the best rated inflatable kayak, which is perfect for you.
 Then in the review section, we’ll look at some of the top rated inflatable kayaks currently on the Aussie market.

 No matter what sort of inflatable kayak you’re after, whether it be the best single inflatable kayak or the best 2 person inflatable kayak for sale, even just the best cheap inflatable kayak, hopefully after reading this inflatable kayak reviews Australia guide, you’ll be well on your way to buying one that’s right for you.